 Though brain surgery will always be a major intervention, two important factors have contributed to the excellent chances of success that brain tumor surgery provides today.
 First, the ever-evolving scientific understanding of the human brain, and another, the technological advances on the surgical field.
 Dr. Christopher Duma is a nationally recognized neurosurgeon and this is a result of his early understanding that computer-assisted radiosurgery is the means to accurate, lower risk interventions to the brain and the nervous system.

 Benign brain tumors are a group of cells that do not divide and grow like normal cells do.
 Benign tumors are different from the characteristic appearance of cancerous cells.
-Thanks to reliable diagnosis technology, widely available in Irvine, and the entire Southern California, such as CT (computed tomography) or MRI (magnetic resonance imaging) the brain can be scanned to show great detail.
+Thanks to reliable diagnosis technology, widely available in Irvine, and the entire Southern California area, such as CT (computed tomography) or MRI (magnetic resonance imaging) the brain can be scanned to show great detail.
 This is how most benign tumors are found.
 The following are some important characteristics of benign brain tumors:

 - Slow growth